psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 ### Task 1: Permitted images are: 'nginx:alpine', 'bitnami/nginx', 'nginx:1.13', 'nginx:1.17', 'nginx:1.16'and 'nginx:1.14'.
 Use 'trivy' to find the image with the least number of 'CRITICAL' vulnerabilities.

-We need to identify the image with zero CRITICAL Vulnerability.
+We have to identify the image with zero CRITICAL Vulnerability.
 List all the images present by running the following command.

 ```bash
 root@controlplane$ docker images